 Nanopore DNA Sequencers are a viable solution for swift pathogen analysis and more competent medical treatment.
 However, the maintenance of such devices can be a challenging task for medical facilities due to resource and personnel requirements.
 Also, the scope of its use is relatively limited in comparison with the required expenditures.

 We moved the entire system to Google Cloud Platform to solve this issue, allowing the service to be accessed and scaled without unnecessary overhead expenses.

 Machine learning and big data analysis systems can process much data, but it's useless until the insights are presented in such a way that is understandable.
-In the case of Nanopore DNA Sequencing solution, the idea was to give a tool to the medical staff that would help them make decisions in critical situations and save lives.
+In the case of the Nanopore DNA Sequencing solution, the idea was to give a tool to the medical staff that would help them make decisions in critical situations and save lives.
 Therefore, an accessible presentation was one of the essential elements of this research project.